jcolag/uManage/README.md

 Database
 --------

-_uManage_ will also log to an SQLite database (see the `-b` command-line option and the `[File]`/`database` configuration described above), which has similar fields except for the date, which is a single field by default in C's `%c` format.
+_uManage_ will also log to an SQLite database (see the `-b` command-line option and the `[File]`/`database` configuration described above), which has similar fields except for the date, which is a single field by default in C's `%Y-%m-%dT%T` format (based on `%c`, which appears to be incompatible with SQLite, itself).

 The table for this data is named **`activity`**, and has the following fields:

  - `start`, a `text` field.
-Again, in `%c` format unless configured to do something different in the graphical options interface.
+Again, in `%Y-%m-%dT%T` format unless configured to do something different in the graphical options interface.

  - `window`, the Window ID, also `text`.
 Technically, since it's an eight-digit hexadecimal number, it could obviously be an integer, but it's doubtful that anybody could rationally use it _as_ a number.